 We know you are working hard to prioritise the health and safety of your customers and staff as you reopen.
-Ensuring you have adequate and tangible measures in place will reassure visitors want to feel confident that your business is COVID-19 secure and that their health and safety is important to you..
+Ensuring you have adequate measures in place will reassure visitors so they are confident that your business is COVID-19 secure and that their health and safety is important to you.

 Some tips to keep your staff and customers safe:

-- maintain two-meter social distance or one-meter where two isn’t possible and there are other safety measure in place such as face coverings or screens.
+- maintain two-metre social distance or one-metre where two isn’t possible and there are other safety measure in place such as face coverings or screens.